 Do eat these fertility-boosting foods for PCOS:

-- A palm-sized portion of lean organic protein at each meal.
-Ideal sources include low-mercury fish, eggs, or legumes.
+A palm-sized portion of lean organic protein at each meal.
+Ideal sources include low-mercury fish (like salmon, trout, and sardines), eggs, or legumes.

-- A Healthy fat each meal.
-Ideal sources include avocado, olives, olive oil, nut, seeds, and fatty fish.
+A healthy fat in each meal.
+Ideal sources include avocado, olives, olive oil, nuts, seeds, and fatty fish.

-- Low glycemic carbs like starchy vegetables and whole grains
+Low-glycemic carbs like starchy vegetables (potatoes, corn, butternut squash, beans) and whole grains.

 The good news is the PCOS diet contains the critical micronutrients for a developing baby in utero, nutritious breast milk, and mom’s postpartum mental health and physical healing.
 That’s why I like to let my PCOS patients know they are getting a headstart in the nutrition department!

-Q: If this all feels overwhelming, what’s ONE thing a hopeful mom with PCOS can do right now to improve her fertility?
+Expectful: If this all feels overwhelming, what’s one thing a hopeful mom with PCOS can do right now to improve her fertility?